Fernando Fernández (Spanish footballer): Betis

-Málaga and later years
+Málaga and later career

 Fernando netted his first league goal for Málaga on 23 September 2009 against Espanyol, more than one year after arriving; however, this happened in a 2–1 away loss.
 Sparingly used in his debut season, he became a starter in 2009–10, scoring on five occasions.

 Fernando continued in the starting lineups in the 2010–11 campaign, under new manager Jesualdo Ferreira.
 In the second matchday, he scored twice in a 5–3 win at Zaragoza, the first goal coming after just 73 seconds.
 Rarely used by the following coach, Manuel Pellegrini, he still contributed 21 games as the Boquerones finally avoided relegation.

 On 21 August 2011, the 32-year-old Fernando was released from his contract.
 He moved abroad for the first time on 4 February of the following year, joining several compatriots at Hungarian side Diósgyőri VTK.
-He retired from football in June 2013.
+He retired in June 2013.

-International
+International career

 Fernando won four caps for Spain at under-21 level in six months.
 His first arrived on 27 February 2001, when he played the second half of the 4–0 friendly defeat of England in Birmingham.